 - Class B Misdemeanor — Up to 6 months in jail and/or a fine of up to $1,000

-Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in Mexico, MO?
+Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Mexico, MO?

 Not all Mexico, MO criminal defense lawyers are created equal.
 Our legal team’s approach to defense is built on client focus, trial readiness, unmatched resources, and over six decades of combined expertise:

-When your future is on the line, you deserve a criminal defense team in Mexico, MO that is dedicated to fighting for the best possible result.
+When everything is on the line, trust a Mexico, MO criminal defense team that has the experience, resources, and commitment to fight for your best possible outcome.

 Yes.
-Depending on your case, our Mexico, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.
+Depending on the circumstances, our experienced Mexico, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.

 Will a criminal conviction stay on my record forever?